logo2

 Newspaper ad - Dec 1901

-On 03 Sep 1902, the firm, Levy & Feldman dissolved by mutual consent with A. L. Levy continuing the business (26).
+The firm Levy & Feldman dissolved on 03 Sep 1902 by mutual consent with A. L. Levy continuing the business (26).
 The 1903 directory listed A. L. and Ray Levy for the Hancock Liquor Co. and classified the company in Saloons and in Wines and Liquors at 301-303 Quincy St. (2).
-As far as we have found, local newspapers last cited the company name in Feb 1905 (33).
-The 1905 directory then listed A. L. Levy for the saloon and wholesale liquor business at the same addresses (4).
-Levy had ceramic whiskey jugs glazed with his name (10).
+As far as we have found, local newspapers last cited the company name in Feb 1905 (30).
+The 1905 directory then listed A. L. Levy (not the Hancock Liquor Co.) for the saloon and wholesale liquor business at the same addresses (4).
+Levy had a ceramic whiskey jug glazed with his name (10).
 He was last listed in the 1912 directory (5).
 It is unknown what happened to him and his wife thereafter.

 After the dissolution, Feldman continued in the liquor business.
 In Oct 1902, Feldman was remodeling the old Hancock Progress building to open a saloon (21,28).
 The 1903 directory then listed Henry M. Feldman for a saloon at 305 Quincy St. (2), which the 1907 Sanborn map showed to be adjacent to the Hancock Liquor Co.
-In Oct 1904, he leased a building in Houghton where he planned on opening a liquor house (32).
+In Oct 1904, he leased a building in Houghton where he planned on opening a liquor house (13).
 The 1905 directory then listed Feldman for both the Hancock saloon and a saloon at 150 Shelden St. in Houghton (4).
 By the 1907 directory, Feldman had moved his residence to Houghton and was only listed for the Houghton saloon (27).
-Henry was a saloon keeper in 1910 (6) for the same saloon (29), and then was not listed in the 1912 directory (5).
-In 1920, the Feldmans resided in Chicago, and Henry continued to be a saloon keeper (7).
+Henry was a saloon keeper in 1910 (6) for the same saloon (29), and then he was not listed in the 1912 directory (5).
+In 1920, the Feldmans resided in Chicago where Henry was a saloon keeper (7).
 Henry died in Chicago on 24 Jan 1930 at the age of 63 (8).

 The bottles of the Hancock Liquor Co. were called the Olympia flask (31).
 The Illinois Glass Co. patented its shape on 09 Aug 1898 and copyrighted its name (31).
 Molds with an embossing plate were available in several half-pint (6, 7, and 8 oz.) and pint (12 and 16 oz.) sizes (31).